dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 ```

-In this chapter we introduce the problem that we try to solve in the rest of the book.
+Here we introduce the problem that we try to solve in the rest of the chapters.
 For us, this problem defines the field of reinforcement learning: any method that is suited to solving this problem we consider to be a reinforcement learning method.
 Our objective in this chapter is to describe the reinforcement learning problem in a broad sense.
 We try to convey the wide range of possible applications that can be framed as reinforcement learning tasks.
 We also describe mathematically idealized forms of the reinforcement learning problem for which precise theoretical statements can be made.
 We introduce key elements of the problem’s mathematical structure, such as value functions and Bellman equations.
 As in all of artificial intelligence, there is a tension between breadth of applicability and mathematical tractability.
 In this chapter we introduce this
 tension and discuss some of the trade-offs and challenges that it implies.

 ## The Agent–Environment Interface

-The reinforcement learning problem is meant to be a straightforward framing of the problem of learning from interaction to achieve a goal.
-The learner and decision-maker is called the **agent**.
-The thing it interacts with, comprising everything outside the agent, is called the **environment**.
+The reinforcement learning problem is meant to be a straightforward framing of the problem of learning from interaction to achieve a goal. <span style="color:blue">The learner and decision-maker is called the agent.
+The thing it interacts with, comprising everything outside the **agent**, is called the **environment**.
 These interact continually, the agent selecting actions and the environment responding to those actions and presenting new situations to the agent.
-The environment also gives rise to rewards, special numerical values that the agent tries to maximize over time.
-A complete specification of an environment defines a task , one instance of the reinforcement learning problem.
+The environment also gives rise to rewards, special numerical values that the agent tries to maximize over time.</span> A complete specification of an environment defines a task , one instance of the reinforcement learning problem.

-More specifically, the agent and environment interact at each of a sequence of discrete time steps, $t = 0, 1, 2, 3, ....$ At each time step $t$, the agent receives some representation of the environment’s **state**, $S_t ∈ S$, where $S$ is the set of possible states, and on that basis selects an action, $A_t ∈ A(S_t), where A(S_t)$ is the set of actions available in state $S_t$ .
-One time step later, in part as a consequence of its action, the agent receives a numerical reward , $R_{t+1} ∈ R$, and finds itself in a new state, $S_{t+1}$.
+More specifically, the agent and environment interact at each of a sequence of discrete time steps, $t = 0, 1, 2, 3, ....$ At each time step $t$, the agent receives some representation of the environment’s **state**, $S_t ∈ S$, where $S$ is the set of possible states, and on that basis selects an action, $A_t ∈ A(S_t),$ where $A(S_t)$ is the set of actions available in state $S_t$ .
+One time step later, in part as a consequence of its action, the agent receives a numerical reward , $R_{t+1} ∈ \mathbb{R}$, and finds itself in a new state, $S_{t+1}$.

 ```{figure} ./image1.png
 ---